rrojas1819/Y86_x64/src/main/java/org/Y86/assembler/Assembler.md

 # General Structure of the Assembler

-Takes the words and turns them into machine code.
+Takes the instructions and other word data and turns them into machine code.

-Going to go for a 2 pass structure.
+Assumes proper structure and proper wording, will throw errors if not correct.

-First pass is going to take the values and categorize Instructions, Registers, "quads" "quads"--> Immediates/addresses/etc.
+More importantly, currently everything is printed but this could be exported to a file once I implement it in the future.